abdulazizasiri/Working-with_A/GoogleMaps/README.md

 ```

 Make sure you have a tag with an id of 'map' so that the map loads to that tag.

+Notice that the map is genera;, there is no marker or points to show something.
+Let's create a marker on the map.

+### Adding a marker on the map.